lazyvlad/manateeworks-barcodescanner-starter/README.md

 ## Description

-This is a starter app for Manatee Works barcode scanner, the cordova platform, and Ionic which uses cordova to handle native functions on your webView app.
-Some knowledge of the ionic platform is required to use this app.
+This is a starter app for Manatee Works Barcode Scanner and Ionic which uses cordova to handle native functions on your webView (angularJS) app.
+Knowledge of the Ionic platform is required to modify this app.

 ## Dependencies